vippsas/vipps-developers/settlements/sftp-report-service/README.md

 ### Connecting to the SFTP server

 The address of the SFTP server is `sftp.vipps.no`.
+When connecting to the SFTP server you need to supply the username you created.
+In the picture above this is "hakon".

 This is the directory structure:
 ```